vickdayaram/deep-dev-blog/content/blog/dutch-national-flag-problem/index.md

 This algorithm runs in O(n) time with O(1) space.
 Very nice.
 Satisfying these constraints is the hardest part of this problem.
 Using the two pointer approach works quite nicely.
-I have used two pointers before but using them in this fashion was new to me.
+I have used two pointers before but using them in this fashion is new to me.
 This is a great one to visualize in your mind a bit as far as how it's actually working.

 When writing the plan section I didn't think about the helper function for the swapping.